 Centuries later, the "Sheepsfoot Blade" is probably still the best for cutting rope & lines.

 Notice how the handle has been drilled to attach a lanyard.
 Perfect!

-The marlinspike is another key feature.
-The spike is usually several inches long and is quite useful to help free unwanted knots in a hurry, particularly if the knot has been repeatedly soaked and strained over the course of time.
-The other use is for rope-splicing (3-strand), where the spike will be inserted between strands to loosen things up and create working room for the "tucks" while completing the splice.
+The marlinspike is the primary tool for everything rope-related.
+It should be tapered to a fine point, but not quite so sharp as to damage or cut the individual fibers of the line or rope.
+It is often used to help free up jammed knots in a hurry, particularly if the knot has been repeatedly soaked and strained over the course of time.
+The other use is for rope-splicing, where the spike will be inserted between strands to loosen things up and create working room for the tucks while completing the splice.

-A good rigging knife will also have a "lanyard bail" for attaching a light line or a pull loop.
-With a lanyard, the knife can be tied to its owner and always ready for action without risk of getting dropped overboard.
+A good rigging knife will also have a "lanyard bail" (or sometimes a drilled hole) for attaching a light line or pull loop.
+With a lanyard, the knife can be tied to its owner and is always ready for action without risk of getting dropped overboard.